osposweb/osposweb.github.io/OSPOS-Environment-Development.md

 ## Basic Tool installation

-The tools was described in the [Development index: architecture section](OSPOS-development-index#tech-architecture): Node.js, Grunt and Bower are used and need to be installed:
+The build tools can be installed permanently if one prefers not to user docker.
+Node.js, Grunt and Bower are used and need to be installed:

     sudo apt-get install nodejs
     sudo apt-get install npm